Thursday, 15 January 2026

 But it’s not all good news.
 There are some disadvantages to cloud computing:

-• Eventually, the monthly fees overcome the cost of purchasing the equipment
+• Eventually, the monthly fees will overcome the cost of purchasing the equipment

 • The speed and bandwidth of your internet connection can limit your server speed